grotius-cnc/debian_distro_live_build_post_tweaking/kali_repo_for_installing_ghidra.md

 Log :

+    To understand the Gidhra program we test a standard qt application.

-    Create a qt application project and compile.
+    - Create a qt application "untitled" and compile.
     - Start project in Ghidra
     - Import file : ~/build-untitled-Desktop-Debug/untitled
         1. Load as raw binary